 - Ensure your company's designs or images reflect a diverse group of people.

-- When speaking to colleagues about family, use gender-neutral label for family members.
+- When speaking to colleagues about family, use gender-neutral labels for family members.

 - When in doubt, ask individuals which pronouns they prefer (but make it clear they can choose not to identify, as well).